Thanks for checking out my honest and unbiased scam review of Instant Email Empire!

 Surely, he’d be charging you $100s – $1,000s, right?

-Sadly, it’s just a ploy for Bobby to get your email address so he can spam you to death with offers, and then actually charge you for IEE.
+Sadly, it’s just a ploy for Bobby to get your email address so he can spam you to death with offers, and then actually charge you a monthly fee for IEE.

 #1: “Bobby” is a Stage Act

 The guy in the video presentation claims to be “Bobby” (the IEE creator).

 But if he’s the real deal, then how come his “spokesperson” services are sold to anyone who’s willing to hire him via Fiverr.com?

 So obviously, the person behind IEE has something to hide.

 Otherwise he or she would reveal their face and true identity to the world.

 Unfortunately, this is a common tactic among scammers because they know that newbies are easily deceived.

 Plus they don’t think for one second that you know Fiverr even exists and you’ll call them out on their BS.